 Provide details of the likelihood and history of flooding, including the extent, levels and frequency of floods in and around the project site.
-Flood studies will include a range of annual exceedence probabilities for potentially affected waterways, based on observed data if available or use appropriate modelling techniques and conservative assumptions if there are no suitable observations.
+Flood studies will include a range of annual exceedance probabilities for potentially affected waterways, based on observed data if available or use appropriate modelling techniques and conservative assumptions if there are no suitable observations.
 The flood modelling assessment will include local flooding due to short duration events from contributing catchments on site, as well as larger scale regional flooding including waterways downstream.

-Describe present and potential users and uses of water in areas potentially affected by the project, including municipal, agricultural, industrial and recreational uses of water.
+Describe present and potential users and uses of water in areas potentially affected by the project, including municipal, agricultural, industrial and recreational uses of water, any licences held and also stock and domestic users

 Describe the quality of surface waters in the area potentially affected by the project with an outline of the significance of these waters to the river catchment system in which they occur.
-The description of water quality should include medians, ranges and percentiles for available data appropriate for comparisons with guidelines, as recommended in the ANZECC and ARMCANZ water quality monitoring and reporting (2000).
-The description will be based on a monitoring program, with sampling stations located upstream at reference sites that would not be impacted and downstream of the project.
-Monitoring will include sites closest to the proposed discharge points and at downstream locations that would be below any mixing zone.
+The description of water quality should include be presented in a form suitable for assessment against appropriate water quality guidelines as detailed in the EPP (Water) Schedule 1 for the Fitzroy Sub-basins, Queensland Water Quality Guidelines (2009) or the ANZECC and ARMCANZ Guidelines (2000) for each specific parameter.
+The interpretation of both historical and newly collected monitoring data should include sample numbers, sampling date ranges, data medians, ranges and percentiles for available data appropriate for comparisons with guidelines, as recommended in the Australian Guidelines for Water Quality Monitoring and Reporting (ANZECC and ARMCANZ 2000) and the ANZECC and ARMCANZ Guidelines (2000).
+Raw data should be made available to the administering authority to assist in the assessment process (preferably in MS Excel format).
+The description will be based on a monitoring program designed in accordance with recommendations contained in the ANZECC and ARMCANZ Guidelines (Volume 1 Chapter 7), with sampling stations located upstream at reference sites that would not be impacted and downstream of the project.
+Monitoring will include sites closest to the proposed discharge points and predicted discharge points in the event of unplanned releases and at downstream locations that would be below any mixing zone.
 Sites will include permanent and semi-permanent water holes, known aquatic habitat, weirs or reservoirs.